Skip to content

 • the currency.

-If you would like to include a late payment fee, then you should include this information in the payment clause of your terms and conditions.
-The conditions should outline how long the client has to pay the invoice once it has been issued and then the cost of the late fee or interest accrued due to failure to pay.
+You must include late payment fee information in the payment clause of your terms and conditions if you want to charge these fees.
+The conditions should outline how long the client has to pay the invoice once it is issued, as well as the cost of the late fee or interest that accrues due to failure to pay.

 Are Late Payment Fees Reasonable?

-Although late payment fees are legal in Australia, the amount you charge your clients must be reasonable to cover the loss your business has incurred by not being paid on time.
+Although late payment fees are legal in Australia, you must charge clients a reasonable amount to cover the loss your business incurs by not being paid on time.
 If the late payment fee is unreasonable or excessive, then the client may refuse to pay.
-Including an exorbitant late payment fee in your contract is known as a ‘penalty clause’.
-This is unenforceable in an Australian court.
+Courts will not enforce penalty clauses that include exorbitant late payment fees in contracts.

-To ensure that the penalty rate is enforceable, you must be able to prove that it was a genuine pre-estimate of loss and not just a punishment.
+You must prove that the penalty rate represents a genuine pre-estimate of loss and not just a punishment.
 Examples of loss due to late payments may include:

 • additional time taken to chase up the payment; or